Docker for Azure setup & prerequisitesEstimated reading time: 5 minutes

 $ docker run -ti docker4x/create-sp-azure sp-name [rg-name rg-region] ...
 Your access credentials ============================= AD App ID: <app-id> AD App Secret: <secret> AD Tenant ID: <tenant-id>

-If you have multiple Azure subscriptions, make sure to create the Service Principal with the subscription ID that you will be using to deploy Docker for Azure.
+If you have multiple Azure subscriptions, make sure to create the Service Principal with the subscription ID that you use to deploy Docker for Azure.
+The arguments are provided below.